SUSTech-data/wildfire.nvim/README.md

 However, since treesitter relies solely on AST for incremental selection, it tends to be overly **aggressive** for surrounds.
-In such case, I havt to revert to using text objects for selection, which is annoyed and tripped me up in practical use.
+In such case, I have to revert to using text objects for selection, which is annoyed and tripped me up in practical use.

 On the other hand, treesitter doesn’t support the